-1.1 Class Location and Time:

-Room: Online

-Course Run Dates; May 8 - July 28 Final Exam between July 31 - August 3.

-1.2 Contact Information:

-Instructor: Joanne Drouillard

-Office: Social Science Room 9301

-Office Hours: Upon request.
+- 1.1 Class Location and Time: Distance Studies / Online - 1.2 Contact Information: Instructor: Joanne Drouillard Office: Social Science Room 9301 Office Hours: Upon request.
 Email: jdrouil@uwo.ca

-Website Address: http://owl.uwo.ca/portal

 DAN Management and Organizational Studies strives at all times to provide accessibility to all faculty, staff, students and visitors in a way that respects the dignity and independence of people with disabilities.
 Please contact the course instructor if you require material in an alternate format or if you require any other arrangements to make this course more accessible to you.
-You may also wish to contact Services for Students with Disabilities (SSD) at 519-661-2111 ext 82147 for any specific question regarding an accommodation.
+You may also wish to contact Services for Students with Disabilities (SSD) at 519-661-2147 for any specific question regarding an accommodation.

 More information about "Accessibility at Western" is available at: http://accessibility.uwo.ca